 Summing Up – Common WordPress mistakes

 These were a few common mistakes you could have been making unconsciously.
-These mistakes if avoided, could make your online game much easier and safer o WordPress.
+These mistakes if avoided, could make your online game much easier and safer on WordPress.
+Apart from these, here are the 18 things you must do after installing WordPress.

-In case, we missed some mistakes you made, comment below.
-We would love to hear 😊
+Also, in case, we missed some mistakes you made, comment below.
+We would love to hear ?